awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-linux-ami-cli.md

 # Patch a Linux AMI \(AWS CLI\)<a name="automation-walk-patch-linux-ami-cli"></a>

 This Systems Manager Automation walkthrough shows you how to use the AWS CLI and the Systems Manager `AWS-UpdateLinuxAmi` document to automatically patch a Linux AMI with the latest versions of packages that you specify\.
-You can update any of the following Linux versions using this walkthrough: Ubuntu, CentOS, RHEL, SLES, or Amazon Linux AMIs\.
 The `AWS-UpdateLinuxAmi` document also automates the installation of additional site\-specific packages and configurations\.
+You can update a variety of Linux distributions using this walkthrough, including Ubuntu, CentOS, RHEL, SLES, or Amazon Linux AMIs\.
+For a full list of supported Linux versions, see [Patch Manager Prerequisites](patch-manager-prerequisites.md)\.

 The `AWS-UpdateLinuxAmi` document enables you to automate image\-maintenance tasks without having to author the workflow in JSON or YAML\.
 You can use the `AWS-UpdateLinuxAmi` document to perform the following types of tasks\.
 + Upgrade all distribution packages and Amazon software on an Amazon Linux, Red Hat, Ubuntu, SLES, or Cent OS Amazon Machine Image \(AMI\)\.
 This is the default document behavior\.